 - 4. When using the test point on the cleaning cover note that the flue gas temperature reading will be higher than that measured in the flue thus resulting in an inaccurate efficiency reading.
 To obtain an accurate flue gas temperature and efficiency, the reading can only be measured outside through the low level flue terminal (or the test point on the conventional flue starter section when used). - For high level and vertical balanced flues, the reading may be taken from the flue test point provided on the flue system.
 Refer to Section 9. - For conventional flues, a test point is provided in the conventional flue adaptor for flue draught and flue gas temperature measurement.
 Refer to Section 9. - 7.
 Set the %CO2, as indicated on the flue gas analyser, to the required value given in Section 2.3 for the boiler concerned. - 8.
-Adjust the burner air damper by rotating the adjuster knob (see Section 11.8) to achieve the required $\%CO_2$. - 9.
-To increase the %CO2: - Turn the knob anti-clockwise.
-This will close the burner air damper and decrease the combustion air entering the burner.

-To decrease the %CO2:

-- Turn the knob clockwise.
+Adjust the burner air damper by rotating the adjuster knob (see Section 11.7) to achieve the required $%CO_2$. - 9.
+To increase the $%CO_2$: - Turn the knob anti-clockwise.
+This will close the burner air damper and decrease the combustion air entering the burner. - To decrease the $%CO_2$: - Turn the knob clockwise.
 This will open the burner air damper and increase the combustion air entering the burner. - When the %CO2 is set to the correct level, re-check the smoke number if the burner air damper has been moved.
-Under no circumstances must the smoke number be above
+Under no circumstances must the smoke number be above 1.

-For safe and efficient operation of the boiler it is essential that the air damper is correctly set to give the required %CO, in the flue gases.
+For safer and efficient operation of the boiler it is essential that the air damper is correctly set to give the required %CO2 in the flue gases.

-10.6 BALANCING THE SYSTEM
+10.5 BALANCING THE SYSTEM

 - When the boiler has been adjusted and is running satisfactorily, balance the central heating system by adjusting the radiator lock shield valves.
 Start with the radiator nearest the boiler and adjust the valves to achieve the required temperature drop across each radiator.
-If thermostatic radiator valves have been installed, check the system bypass. - 2.
+If thermostatic radiator valves have been installed, check the system by-pass. - 2.
 Switch off the boiler.

-10.7 COMPLETION
+10.6 COMPLETION

-- With the system hot, check again for leaks, rectifying where necessary.
+- 1. With the system hot, check again for leaks, rectifying where necessary.
 Drain the system while it is hot to complete the flushing process.
 Refill and vent the sealed system. - 2.
-A suitable central heating system inhibitor must be added to protect the system against the effect of corrosion. - A suitable antifreeze should be used to prevent damage to the boiler in areas where electrical power failure can occur in winter months. - 4.
-Replace the top, front and rear panels as necessary.
+A suitable central heating system inhibitor must be added to protect the system against the effects of corrosion. - 3.
+A suitable antifreeze should be used to prevent damage to the boiler in areas where electrical power failure can occur in winter months. - 4.
+Replace the upper and lower front panels on the boiler.

 After commissioning the boiler complete the OFTEC CD/11 commissioning report.
-Leave the top copy with the user and retain the carbon copy.
+Leave the top copy with the User and retain the carbon copy.

-If the boiler is to be left in service with the User, set the controls and room thermostat (if fitted) to the User's requirements.
+If the boiler is to be left in service with the User, set the controls, remote programmer and room thermostat to the User's requirements.